alexjbuck/split-server/README.md

 ## Updating list

-Replace the `data.csv` file with a new one.
+Replace the `data.csv` file with an updated one, following the same format.

 ## CSV Format
 The required CSV format is